by Michael Meigs

 Alchemy Theatre's magic takes place almost within reach of the audience in a whimsical, savagely satirical and charming "lost" musical from 1976.

 Alchemy Theatre’s magic is potent, both because of its powerful ingredients and because it’s been brewing for a long time.
 Artistic Michael Cooper’s concept of reviving neglected musicals dates back to before 2020, for that’s when Alchemy cast Mack and Mabel, the 1974 musical that closed after 66 Broadway performances.
 COVID delayed the Austin production until 2022.
-In 2023 the company recreated the 1976 musical The Baker’s Wife, which toured the U.S. but …
+In 2023 the company recreated the 1976 musical The Baker’s Wife, which toured the U.S. but never made …

 by Michael Meigs